 Standard 8, Faculty

 Faculty numbers and qualifications must be sufficient to deliver the educational program and fulfill the mission of the college.
 Participation in scholarly activities is an important criterion in evaluating the faculty and the college.
-The college shall give evidence that it utilizes a well-defined and comprehensive program for the evaluation of the professional growth, development, and scholarly activities of the faculty.
+The college must provide evidence that it utilizes a well-defined and comprehensive program for the evaluation of the professional growth, development, and scholarly activities of the faculty.

 Academic positions must offer the security and benefits necessary to maintain stability, continuity, and competence of the faculty.
+The college must cultivate a diverse faculty through its hiring policies and retention practices, consistent with applicable law.
+The college must demonstrate its ongoing efforts to achieve parity in advancement opportunities and compensation.
 Part-time faculty, residents, and graduate students may supplement the teaching efforts of the full-time permanent faculty if appropriately integrated into the instructional program.

 View Tables (PDF)